LTUC/amman-dotnet-401d2/Curriculum/Class13/FACILITATOR.md

 just need to keep doing it until they remember.

 ## What bugs, issues, or surprises have come up in the past for this class?
-When it comes to the lab, the studetns have expressed that they would prefer the tutorial of Class 12 before being assigned the "Person of the Year" lab.
+When it comes to the lab, the students have expressed that they would prefer the tutorial of Class 12 before being assigned the "Person of the Year" lab.

 The reason i do not have them switched is because of a few different reasons: